nktrk/docuapi/cobaltApiDocs/content/main.md

 `Authorization: Bearer your-personal-API-token-here`

 <aside class="notice">
-You must replace <code>your-personal-API-token-here</code> with your personal API token.
+You must replace <code>your-personal-API-token-here</code> with your personal API token.<br>
 DO NOT remove the word Bearer.
 </aside>

 Our Living Documentation and API Explorer are located in [Swagger](https://app.swaggerhub.com/apis/CobaltLab/Cobalt_Public_API/1.3.0) and built with the [OpenAPI specification](https://swagger.io/specification/).